Kotkapura

 Kotkapura is a historic city in Faridkot district, Punjab, India.
 15 km from Faridkot City, 50 km from Bathinda, 40 km from Moga and 30 km from Muktsar in the state of Punjab, India.
 It is the largest city in the Faridkot district and has a large cotton market.
 It takes around 15 minutes by bus from Faridkot, 4 hours by road from Chandigarh and 2 hours from Ludhiana, and 8 hours from New Delhi to reach the city.
-It is a central city on route to Ganganagar, Ludhiana, Bathinda, Firozpur, etc. KotKapura takes its name from its founder, Nawab Kapur Singh, and the word 'Kot', meaning a small fort – literally the 'Fort of Kapura'.
+It is a central city on route to Ganganagar, Ludhiana, Bathinda, Firozpur, etc. Kotkapura takes its name from its founder, Nawab Kapur Singh, and the word 'Kot', meaning a small fort – literally the 'Fort of Kapura'.

 Kotkapura, like many other small cities in India, is undergoing modernization.
 Shastri Market or Maheshwari Street established by Bansi Dhar Maheshwari (1875-1935) is one of the most populous and largest markets in Punjab.
 KotkKapura has also been called the 'City of White Gold' due to its cotton market, which was once the largest cotton market in Asia.

 The city is known for its "Dhodha Sweet" and "Atta Chicken" both of which are exported outside India.
 Kotkapura was also famous for its ever-closed railway crossing gate on the Kotkapura–Muktsar highway.
 However, a flyover has saved the town from this notorious landmark.

 History

 Settlement of Kot Kapura, Survey of India geographical block-map for 45 J)14 Ferozepore District (1913).

 Bhallan Brar, founder of the Faridkot principality, was an ardent follower of Guru Har Gobind, the 6th Sikh Guru.
 He helped Guru Har Gobind in the Battle of Mehraj, but died issue-less in 1643.
 He was succeeded by his nephew, Kapura Singh Brar, who founded the town of Kot Kapura in 1661 and then subsequently was handed over to the Khemka family to govern the township and also crowned the khemka as its province.
 Khemka family trust takes care of the complete township till now.
 Nawab Kapura was the chaudhry of eighty-four villages.
-Guru Gobind Singh, the 10th Guru of the Sikhs, en route from Machhiwara, after staying at Dina and after short stopovers at various other places, reached KotKapura and asked Nawab Kapura Brar for his fort to fight the pursuing Mughal army.
+Guru Gobind Singh, the 10th Guru of the Sikhs, en route from Machhiwara, after staying at Dina and after short stopovers at various other places, reached Kotkapura and asked Nawab Kapura Brar for his fort to fight the pursuing Mughal army.
 Kapura was a Sikh, but did not want to earn the ire of the Mughals by helping Guru Gobind Singh openly in his war with them; otherwise, the famous last battle of Muktsar (Khidrane Di Dhaab; now a historic town) between Guru Gobind Singh and the Mughal army would have been fought at Kot Kapura.
 However, Nawab refused the fort to the guru.
 Guru Gobind Singh was displeased with Chaudary Kapura for not assisting him and went onward to Dhilwan Kalan, where Sodhi Kaul provided him assistance.
 Kapura was eventually hanged by Isa Khan Main, a Punjabi Muslim warlord.
+A mural formerly painted on a wall of Gurdwara Guru Sar, Bargarhi depicted a meeting between Guru Gobind Singh and Rai Jagga, a local chieftain of Kot Kapura.